ChokoGroup/Choko-Hack-Automatic-Lists/README.md

 ## Game Manager
 There is a folder with an alpha version of Game Manager.
 It very helpful to edit each games data and add it to games_all.txt, also see the assets for each game in a list.
-Be warned, it's still in a very early development stage.
+Be warned, it's in a very early development stage.

-More info in the wiki, at https://cha-choko-mod.fandom.com/wiki/Game_Manager